ColumPaget/fileferry/README.md

 ```
 show -image -sixel *.jpg
 ```

+or you can turn on the 'sixel' option in settings, and 'show -image' will then default to sixel mode.

 The sixel feature requires either the image-magick 'convert' command or 'img2sixel' to be available.